emilyedalton/SocialApp/README.md

 ## Northwestern University Press Author Portal

 A full-stack single page application that allows Northwestern University Press authors to create, read, and update essential information about their contracted titles with the press.
+This information later informs the creation of product data and catalog copy for the book.

 ![homepage](/public/assets/home.png)